 • Energy efficiency

-• Reducing breakdowns
+• Decreasing breakdowns

-• Extending your air conditioner’s life span
+• Lengthening your air conditioner’s life span

 A dirty air filter can reduce airflow, make the coil extremely cold and cause it to freeze.
 As the coil melts, it can overwhelm the drain pan.
-We suggest checking your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.
+We suggest checking your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.

-It’s good to know about air conditioner Freon leak symptoms in case your system has one.
+It’s important to know about air conditioner Freon leak symptoms in case your system has one.
 They include:

-• Air that feels hotter or more humid than usual
+• Air that feels warmer or more humid than normal

 • Bubbling or hissing sounds near the air conditioner

-• Sweet odor near the air conditioner
+• Sweet smell by the air conditioner

 • Frozen evaporator coil